Big Brother 15 (American season): Viewing figures

-Controversies and criticisms
+Critical response

 Big Brother 15 became highly controversial after a variety of bigoted remarks were made by several of the HouseGuests, both on the aired episodes and on the live feeds.
 The main source of the controversy was centered on Aaryn Gries, who made numerous offensive remarks directed at people who were minorities.
 Other contestants also received notable criticism for their similarly ignorant comments, including GinaMarie Zimmerman, Spencer Clawson, and Amanda Zuckerman.
 These remarks were widely condemned as racist, homophobic, antisemitic, and misogynistic.

 The behavior exhibited this season led to a very negative reaction from viewers, with over 27,000 people signing a petition asking for CBS to expel Aaryn from the Big Brother house before she was evicted on Day 70.
 About the controversy, CBS stated:

 A similarly worded disclaimer began appearing before the episodes shortly afterward.
 It was later speculated that the HouseGuests had been warned about these comments.

 Several of the discriminatory remarks first started to air on the show during the July 7 episode.
 Following these revelations, it was reported that Aaryn had been dropped by her talent agency and lost her job as a magazine spokesmodel.
 GinaMarie was also fired from her job as a pageant coordinator and Spencer's employer later released a statement acknowledging his comments made on the live feeds.

 Chen expressed her opinion on the topic on her CBS talk show The Talk.
 "It stung", said Chen.
 "I took it personally.
 The really sad part was it took me back to the '70s when I was growing up in Queens, when I was 7 being bullied and being called a chink ... the year is 2013!
 Then I felt ignorant.
 There are still people who feel that way?
 Yes, there is."
 She claimed that her Twitter account was "blowing up" with people demanding her response to the incident.
 Furthermore, Chen stated that the network and the show take this very seriously and they would not show this if it didn't affect the game play of the other contestants.

-Leslie Moonves, the CEO and president of CBS at the time, spoke with reporters about the controversy during his network's Summer Press Tour.
+Leslie Moonves, the CEO and president of CBS at the time and husband of Julie Chen, spoke with reporters about the controversy during his network's Summer Press Tour.